 Gary ‘Z’ McGee, a former Navy Intelligence Specialist and author, writes “A no holds barred work of non-fiction that vastly deepens the rabbit hole by dropping an atomic wormhole right smack in the middle of it.
 A delicious read for the scientifically minded who are looking to shatter their mental paradigms and think outside of the box of mere simplistic reductive reasoning.”

-2. The Labyrinth of Time: The Illusion of Past, Present and Future by Anthony Peake
+2. The Labyrinth of Time: The Illusion of Past, Present, and Future by Anthony Peake

-Peake talks about the perception shattering idea that we tend to live the same life repeatedly and we possess that capacity to alter our outcomes.
+Peake talks about the perception-shattering idea that we tend to live the same life repeatedly and we possess that capacity to alter our outcomes.
 Apart from deja vu, the book covers many other fascinating hypotheses like altered states, near-death experience, precognition, etc.

-This is one of the best nonfiction books that offers you a different look at the notion of time and how it has manipulated our perception of reality.
+This is one of the best nonfiction books that offer you a different look at the notion of time and how it has manipulated our perception of reality.
 Robert A. Charman of The Society for Psychical Research says “The reader will learn much from this book about our theories of time, including lots of intriguing clinical case histories and neurological experiments on time perception.”

 3. Gödel, Escher, Bach: An Eternal Golden Braid by Douglas Hofstadter

 Also known as GEB, the book reveals how cognition appears from concealed neurological mechanisms.
-The book shows how we can store and represent knowledge, what communication actually means and the basic idea of “meaning.”
+The book shows how we can store and represent knowledge, what communication actually means, and the basic idea of “meaning.”